TeamSpen210/srctools/docs/source/modules/filesys.rst

 ----------------

 .. automodule:: srctools.filesys
-	:synopsis: Provides a unifed API for reading from different sources, like Source does.
+	:synopsis: Provides a unified API for reading from different sources, like Source does.
 	:members:
+	:undoc-members: